Call for Proposals

 Anyone in family medicine residency education including program directors, associate program directors, faculty, administrators and coordinators, nurses, and other team members can submit proposals.

-- All presentations must address needs-based topics, be supported by evidence, and encourage professional practice changes by attendees.
+- All presentations must address needs-based topics, be supported by evidence, encourage professional practice changes by attendees and have a direct bearing on patient care.

 - The CME Conflict of Interest Disclosure must be completed by all presenters at the time the proposal is submitted.